krtierney/krtierney.github.io/_posts/2017-05-27-barcelona.markdown

 birthday, she and her husband came to visit me in London, and then we all went for a long weekend in Barcelona.
 I never wanted to leave and can't wait to go back.
 The weather, the mountains, the seaside, the great food and gin, the architecture...it reminds me of my hometown, only better.
+And you can thank her husband, Vance, for the food photos linked below!
+I apparently only had eyes for art and architecture, but his dedication to documenting our tapas adventures has paid off marvelously.

 * **Barcelona Street Art Tour**: We did the bike tour, and it was fantastic.
   It's hard to miss the marks made by the city's most prolific artists, but many